Fall Safety Tips

 - STAY ABOARD: If your tractor or other moving equipment contacts an overhead power line, stay on the vehicle, and get someone to contact MidAmerican immediately to remove the danger.
 Stepping away from the vehicle can cause you to become the path for the electricity to follow and result in electrocution.

 - DIAL BEFORE DIGGING: Anytime you plan to dig, whether as part of a construction job or homeowner project (such as putting up a fence or basketball hoop, planting trees or shrubs, installing a pool, building a home addition, deck, etc.) please call your state's one-call system at least 48 hours prior to the excavation — it's a free service and it is the law.
-In Iowa, call 800-292-8989; in Illinois, 800-892-0123; in South Dakota, 800-781-7474; in Nebraska, 800-331-5666.
-One Call will contact MidAmerican locators, who will mark MidAmerican-owned underground gas and electric utility locations within 48 hours of your call.
+In all states, call 811 to reach the One Call Center.
+One Call Center representatives will contact MidAmerican Energy locators, and MidAmerican Energy will mark any underground gas and electric facilities we own within 48 hours of your call.
 Customer-owned wires and piping, including those running to grills, yard lights or outbuildings will not be marked.
 The services of a plumbing and heating dealer or qualified private contractor should be sought for locating customer-owned gas piping or electric lines.

 - LIGHT FOR SAFETY: As days grow short, make sure outdoor lighting is in good working order.
 Good lighting can protect you against crime and falls or accidents caused by darkness.
 Inspect fixtures and outlets for weather damage and replace burnt-out bulbs.